 (8) An application shall be accompanied by the application fee prescribed in relation thereto.

-(9) Where the application relates to the grant of an occasional licence or an interim licence the procedure set out in this section shall be followed save that where the Commissioner of Police or a person authorized by him gives his consent the magistrate may grant the application notwithstanding that the requirements of this section as to time and advertisement have not been observed, but where those requirements have not been observed no person shall be refused the right to be heard to oppose the application by reason only that no notice of objection was served.
+(9) Where the application relates to the grant of an occasional licence or an interim licence the procedure set out in this section shall be followed save that where the Commissioner of Police or a person authorised by him gives his consent the magistrate may grant the application notwithstanding that the requirements of this section as to time and advertisement have not been observed, but where those requirements have not been observed no person shall be refused the right to be heard to oppose the application by reason only that no notice of objection was served.

 [Section 11 amended by No. 60 of 1975 s.
 3; No. 46 of 1978 s.
 2; No. 59 of 2004 s.
 141.]